minirei/foodies/README.md

 # Foodies

 ## To-Do
-- gatsby-plugin-offline:

-- faq page
-- guide page
+- update colours for curtain

 - privacy policy & terms of use
   - adjust height in FooterStyles>Disclaimer>props.mobile to 15vh when done